NLnetLabs/rpki-doc/source/krill/multi-user/customization.rst

 Introduction
 ------------

+.. note:: This is an advanced topic, you don't need this feature to
+          get started with Named Users.
+If you are considering implementing a custom authorization policy `we'd love to hear from you <mailto:rpki-team@nlnetlabs.nl>`_!

 Custom authorization policies are a way of extending Krill by supplying one or more files containing rules that will be added to those used by Krill when deciding if a given action by a user should be permitted or